pharmaverse/aNCA/README.md

 To ensure a clean and informative git version history, please adhere to the [guidelines](man/GUIDELINES.md) of our git workflow.
 You can find further information on possible ways to use gits full power on our homemade [cheatsheet](man/GIT-CHEATSHEET.md).

 ### As user
-Feel free to open identified issues, to reach us for questions or fill our [google sheet]() for feedback.
+Feel free to open identified issues, to reach out to us for questions or fill our [google sheet]() for feedback.

 ## Documentation and references